starbeamjs/starbeam/docs/SVELTE-FIRST-CLASS-ADAPTER.md

 This keeps the Svelte API modern: no Svelte 4 action story, no React-style dependency arrays, and no store-first primary API.

-The naming question should be settled with Svelte-facing feedback before the implementation PR.
-This record uses `fromStarbeam()` as the leading candidate because it describes an external-reactivity conversion and avoids colliding with `@starbeam/collections`.
+`fromStarbeam()` is the experimental public name for the first slice.
+It describes an external-reactivity conversion and avoids colliding with `@starbeam/collections`.

 ## Current state

-`@starbeam/svelte` is currently an element-resource adapter.
+Before PR #260, `@starbeam/svelte` was an element-resource adapter.

 It exposes: